nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 A random TE will be automatically restarted after upgrading the protocol.
 A TE selection preference can be supplied by setting the `database.automaticProtocolUpgrade.tePreferenceQuery` option to a valid load balancer (LBQuery) query expression.

-For more information, refer to [Automatic Database Protocol Upgrade](https://doc.nuodb.com/nuodb/latest/deployment-models/kubernetes-environments/kubernetes-aware-admin.html#automatic-database-protocol-upgrade)
+For more information, refer to [Automatic Database Protocol Upgrade](https://doc.nuodb.com/nuodb/latest/deployment-models/kubernetes-environments/kubernetes-aware-admin.html#automatic-database-protocol-upgrade).

 ### Monitoring Upgrade

 The Kubernetes workflow rolling upgrade progress can be monitored using `kubectl rollout status`.
-For example, the below output shows a successful rollout for the SM workflow throughout two replicas.
+The following example shows a successful rollout for the SM workflow throughout two replicas.

 ```shell
 $ kubectl rollout status statefulset sm-database-nuodb-cluster0-demo